Revenge (Eurythmics album)

-Revenge is the fifth studio album by the British pop duo Eurythmics, released on 29 June 1986 by RCA Records in the United Kingdom and on 14 July in the United States.
+Revenge is the fifth studio album by the British pop duo Eurythmics, released on 30 June 1986 by RCA Records in the United Kingdom and on 14 July in the United States.
 Building on the sound of their previous album, Be Yourself Tonight (1985), Revenge saw the duo further embrace a more "rock band" style.
 The album spawned four singles and was a commercial success.
-The fourth and final single, "Missionary Man", won the 1987 Grammy Award for Best Rock Performance by a Duo or Group with Vocal.
+The single "Missionary Man" won the 1987 Grammy Award for Best Rock Performance by a Duo or Group with Vocal.
+In the band's native UK, at the 1987 Brit Awards, Dave Stewart won the Brit Award for British Producer of the Year (his second of three awards in the category) and the band were nominated (for the third time) for the Brit Award for Best British Group.

 The album's release was supported by an extensive world tour; a 1987 concert from the Australian leg of the tour was later released on home video as Eurythmics Live.

 On 14 November 2005, Sony BMG released remastered versions of each of Eurythmics' eight studio albums, containing bonus tracks and remixes.
 The bonus track "Revenge 2" is a radically different remake of "Revenge", the closing track of the duo's 1981 debut album In the Garden.
 A line from the song ("She said revenge can be so sweet") is also heard at the end of "A Little of You".